Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Assignments/Weekly-Homework.md

 </form>
 ```

 Create a route in your `app.py` server file to display the weather form page at the URL `/weather`.

-Modify your `index.html` page to link to the weather form.
+If you are writing a new app (rather than building off of the Fortune Teller app), create an `index.html` page and corresponding route.
+Modify it to link to the weather form using an `a href` tag.

 Create another route for the `/weather_results` URL.
 Use `request.args` to get the value entered by the user: